AbedTuffaha/Encryption-Decryption/README.md

 Using the `tabulate` library, a table is printed that displays the text, encryption key, and encrypted text.

 ### Decryption

+As mentioned in the encryption part, attempting to decrypt parts of an encrypted text will yield incorrect results in most cases, specially with alphabet characters, and therefore the entire encrypted text must be used in decryption.
+This is a design choice made to enhance security, as any missing alphabet character in the encrypted text will drastically alter the decryption result.

 Choosing the decrypt option will prompt the user for the following inputs: